ctmrbio/stag-mwc/CONTRIBUTING.md

    config.yaml file.
 4. If a new feature has been added, document it in the Sphinx documentation.
 4. Commit changes to your fork/clone.
-5. Create a pull request (PR) with some descriptions of the work you have done and possibly some explanations for potentially tricky bits.
+5. Create a pull request (PR) to the develop branch  with some descriptions of the work you have done and possibly some explanations for potentially tricky bits.
-6. When the feature is considered complete, we bump the version number and merge the PR back to the develop branch.
+6. When the feature is considered complete, we bump the version number depending on the size and impact of the PR before merging the PR to the develop branch.

 ### Releases
-New releases are made whenever enough new features have accrued on the develop branch.
+New releases are made whenever enough new features have accumulated on the develop branch.
 Before creating a new release, ensure the following things have been taken care of:

 * All pending features that should be included in the upcoming release are merged into the develop branch.